KYRGYZSTAN: Church arson follows long-standing government failures

 A few hours before the on 2 January arson attack on Kaji-Sai Church, three young men approached some older female Baptists who were about to enter the Church's grounds.
 "It was daylight but the sisters did not recognise the men," Baptists told Forum 18.
 "They shouted nasty curses at our sisters, and threatened that they will have problems because of attending Church."
 The men then walked away.
 On the same night the arson took place.

 In patriarchal Kyrgyz society, any insult or attack on women is seen as for more serious than a similar insult or attack on men.
 Galina Kolodzinskaya, an independent religious expert in Bishkek, told Forum 18 on 19 January that compared to men, women are much less subject to public attacks or insults.
 "Even in the Kyrgyz-Uzbek interethnic conflict in 2010 in the south of Kyrgyzstan, the assailants spared women.
 It is a question of honour in our society.
 However, it is obvious that these women were insulted because they are Baptists."

 Captain Mirbek Tabaldiyev, Deputy Head of Ton District Police, told Forum 18 on 18 January that police showed some suspects to the Baptist women, but they did not recognise them.
 Baptists confirmed this to Forum 18.

-On 2 January 2018 unidentified attackers burned the Kaji-Sai Baptist Church building down.
+On 2 January 2018 unidentified attackers burned out the Kaji-Sai Baptist Church building.
 Baptists told Forum 18 that "we found some bottles filled with petrol after the fire subsided".

 Baptists resumed meeting for worship in the building from 7 January after partial reconstruction.
 Baptists, who wished to remain unnamed for fear of their safety and state reprisals, told Forum 18 on 18 January that: "we are still restoring and renovating the Church, and we will continue our services despite adversity".